-Areas without ductwork, such as an addition, sunroom or garage, can be difficult to heat and cool.
+Areas without ductwork, such as addition, sunroom, or garage, can be difficult to heat and cool.
 Extending ductwork from an existing system may be pricey.
-And that additional area could just be too large for your home comfort equipment to manage, since your equipment wasn’t sized with it in mind.
+And that additional area could just be too large for your home comfort equipment to manage since your equipment wasn’t sized with it in mind.

-Here’s about how much you can anticipate to pay when you’re installing a ductless mini-split.
+Here’s about how much you can anticipate paying when you’re installing a ductless mini split.

 Average Mini-Split Installation Cost

-With professional installation, the typical mini-split cost for this size is around $3,000, according to HomeAdvisor, who compiles average nationwide prices for typical home improvement projects.
+With professional installation, the typical mini-split cost for this size is around $3,000, according to HomeAdvisor, which compiles average nationwide prices for typical home improvement projects.